DiverseSolutions/ardmoney-sARDM-staking-contract/README.md

 withdraw amount will have a penalty fee.
 The penalty fee will be sent to the treasury address.
 The contract also has pausibility features allowing for quick withdraw and deposit functionality freeze.
 In case of any error happens.

+---

+## Technical Requirement
+ - Smart Contracts are written with Solidity language.
+ - Smart Contracts mostly uses OpenZeppelin Contracts.
+ - Smart Contracts follow the Natspec Format.
+ - Solidity compiler version 0.8.19 is used.
+ - Using the Hardhat development framework.
+ - Typescript is used for testing & deployment scripts.
+ - Using the hardhat-abi-exporter plugin for ABI export when smart contracts compiled.
+ - Smart contracts are designed to be deployed to BSC chain.

+---

 ## Functionality Requirement

 ### Roles
  - Pauser : Can pause Penalty,Withdraw,Deposit features
- - Admin : Can change penalty fee, penalty deadline, treasury address, revoke Roles
+ - Admin : Can change penalty fee, penalty deadline, treasury address, revoke roles
  - Treasury : Must add reward ARDM to staking contract & also receives penalty fees
  - User : Can deposit ARDM and receive xARDM also withdraw their ARDM by giving back their xARDM by the current rate